LHJE/LHJE/README.md

 My name is Luke, and I'm having a great day.

 ### Currently:
-🏫  &nbsp; Studying backend engineering at [Turing School of Software and Design](https://turing.io/) (graduating first quarter 2021)
+🏫  &nbsp; Refactoring projects I worked on for the last few months while studying at [Turing School of Software and Design](https://turing.io/)

 ### Previously:
 👨‍💼 &nbsp; Social Worker/Case Manager +10 Years